Table of Contents

 - Open up a Terminal (or Command prompt) and change directory in to your project root…

-1cd path/to/python-selenium-framework - Enter the following command to create the virtual environment shell…
+- Enter the following command to create the virtual environment shell…

-1pipenv shell
+pipenv shell

 Installing our Python packages